Artistička radna akcija: Background

 In the years since its release, Artistička radna akcija has managed to gain some slightly wider recognition as a referential work that endeared itself to many, and, along with Novi Punk Val and Paket aranžman, is considered an important symbol of the Yugoslav new wave era and the former Yugoslav punk scene.
-The record today is a rarity and a collectors item and has a cult status in the countries that emerged after the breakup of Yugoslavia.
+The record today is a rarity and a collector's item and has a cult status in the countries that emerged after the breakup of Yugoslavia.
 The album was re-released on CD in July 2014.